Coxswain 2 enrolments now online –

 - Enrol and pay using the ORDER button (top right)

-- A boxed kit will be mailed to you within 24 hours, or you can even collect it after hours from Coogee, WA.
+- A boxed kit will be mailed to you within 1-2 working days, or you can even collect it after hours from Coogee, WA.

 - You do the written work (about 30 hours) and then study the theory (for as long as you need to know it well).
 All up – its actually a 10 day course if you were to sit in a classroom, but we do NO classroom work.
 It is self paced study, so no time is wasted.
 As most of our students already know boats, most can do it all fairly quickly – do it at your own speed, as fast or as slow as you want.
 Every thing you need to know by the end is what you are ‘supposed to’ do on a commercial vessel anyhow.

 - Once you have done the Theory, written the answers to all the questions we send you, and studied what we tell you to study, you meet the trainer/assessor at an agreed location.